voodoo12345/beam-docs/source/index.rst

 To lean more about how cryptocurrencies work in general and Ontology in particular please visit our :ref:`Resources` page

 Once you familiarized yourself with key ideas and concepts, it is recommended to start from connecting to our Testnet.
-The simplest way to do that is by downloading and installing our Desktop Wallet and following instructions in :ref:`desktop_wallet_guide`.
+The simplest way to do that is by downloading and installing our Owallet Desktop Wallet and following instructions in :ref:`Owallet_desktop_wallet_guide`.